swayamkaul/Notes/README.md

 # Notes
 An android application which will help you save notes for as long as you want.

+## How to use
+You may transfer the "NotesApp.apk" file to your android mobile mobile phone and install it.

 ## Layout
 The Layout of the app consists of a ListView which displays the saved note.
 The notes can be opened by tapping on that particular note item of the list view.
 A note can be deleted by long pressing the item of the list view.